oadoody/Data6505RealEstate/README.md

 -Doing initial analysis to gauge the depth of our data's ability

--Further the analysis to find a recommendation
+-Further the analysis to find a recommendation for our client

 -Give our client recommended listing
 # Data Source